 The Rubber Guard

 The Lockdown is a less demanding position in terms of mobility requirements.
-It is a half guard variation that offers enormous control from the bottom.
-A myriad of sweeps and transition into unique submissions are available from the lockdown.
+It is a half-guard variation that offers enormous control from the bottom.
+A myriad of sweeps and transitions into unique submissions are available from the lockdown.
 The ‘Electric Chair” is probably the most famous one.
 Most recently, Bravo called upon it to Battle Royler Gracie for the second time.

 The 10th Planet Warmup Series

-The inherent need of a partner in BJJ makes this kind of drilling impossible.
+The inherent need for a partner in BJJ makes this kind of drilling impossible.
 However, Bravo’s logic states that working on predetermined scenarios can greatly increase muscle memory in grapplers.
-Following this train of thought, he developed a system of flow based scenarios where both partners get to work.
+Following this train of thought, he developed a system of flow-based scenarios where both partners get to work.
 He utilizes the system mainly as a warm-up before class, evolving the flows with time.

 The EBI Revolution